 Our Antitrust & Competition team works seamlessly with lawyers in the wider firm to manage and mitigate a wide variety of regulatory risks, and in conducting related internal investigations and litigation.

 Our Trade & Customs team is one of the most highly regarded of its kind in Europe.
 It is supported by lawyers and other professionals located in major business centers worldwide.
-That means we can help our clients understand trade policy and comply with trade laws in order to capitalize on opportunities and overcome market barriers in nearly every country.
+We help our clients understand trade policy and comply with trade and customs laws in order to capitalize on opportunities and overcome market barriers in nearly every country.

 The Trade & Customs team provides advice on such issues as tariff classification, rules of origin, customs valuation issues, duty suspensions and any other economic customs regimes.
-Its hands-on approach means that it assists clients in projects such as obtaining favourable tariff classification and valuation rulings from the World Customs Organization and national authorities and coordinating customs litigation in various EU Member States.
+Specifically the team advises on tariff classification, customs valuation or rules of origin well beyond the EU borders.
+Its hands-on approach means that it assists clients in projects such as obtaining favorable tariff classification and valuation rulings from the World Customs Organization and national authorities and coordinating customs litigation in various EU Member States.
 Working with our firm’s International & Benelux Tax department enables us to also advise on the interplay between customs valuation and transfer pricing.

 The team advises multinationals on their global sales transactions and services affected by EU, Belgian and US export control laws and political sanctions, often in close collaboration with the US and German or UK offices.
 The team also devises compliance and training programs for clients, which have become even more necessary as a result of the rising number of enforcement actions in these fields.